pyomeca/ezc3d/README.md

 >
 > `MATLAB_ezc3d_INSTALL_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the path where you want to install EZC3D.
 Typically, you want this to be in `{MY DOCUMENTS}/MATLAB`, which is not the default location.
 The default value is the toolbox folder of MATLAB, i.e., `{MATLAB_ROOT}/toolbox`.
 Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.
 >
-> `BINDER_OCTAVE` If you want (`ON`) or not (`OFF`) to build the Octave binder.
-Default is `OFF`.
->
-> `OCTAVE_ROOT_DIR` If `BINDER_OCTAVE` is set to `ON` then this variable should point to the root path of Octave directory.
-When Octave is installed using conda, you probably don't have to set this variable.
-On Windows, the folder that this variable points is the folder containing `octave.vbs`.
->
-> `Octave_ezc3d_INSTALL_DIR` If `BINDER_OCTAVE` is set to `ON` then this variable should point to the path where you want to install EZC3D.
-Typically, you want this to be in `{MY DOCUMENTS}/Octave`, which is not the default location.
-The default value is the toolbox folder on root, i.e., `/toolbox`.
-Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.

 *Fix for MATLAB*: There is a known issue with libstdc++.so.6 in MATLAB on Ubuntu.
 To fix it, you need to copy the libstdc++.so.6 from your system to the MATLAB bin folder.
 For example, on Ubuntu 18.04, you can do the following:
 ```bash